 The LED controller has not been disassembled, but the same processor family is suspected.
+The blue LCD has a much higher pin count CPU, and is unmarked - still may be an STM device...

 POWER SUPPLY

 5V is supplied via the red and black wires; red +5V, black 0V.